pay360/mobilesdk-ios/README.md

 payment.customFields = [collector copy];
 ```

-You may also want to provide financial services details, by building an instance of PPOFinancialServices, like so.
+You may also want to provide financial services details, by building an instance of **PPOFinancialServices**, like so.

 ```objective-c
 PPOFinancialServices *financialServices = [PPOFinancialServices new];